echabert/ESIPAPCpp/sessions/Session1.md

     - on Linux/MacOSX machines: `~/esipap_instructions/Session1/sensor.dat`
 	- on Windows machines: `C:\esipap_instructions\Session1\sensor.dat`

-  - The code must extract the data from the file.
+  - The code must extract and store in memory the 7-byte data from the file.

+  - The code must decode the data.
 In order to achieve this task, the developer needs to know the data structure used to encode the content.
 It is given by the figure below.
 One acquisition corresponds to 7 bytes *i.e* 56 bits.<br/>
        ![dataformat](../doc/session1/dataformat.png)

-  - The code must decode the data. `EnergyData1` and `EnergyData2` are not enciphered.
+    Data `EnergyData1` and `EnergyData2` are not enciphered.
 The decoding relation for the other data are given by the formula below.<br/>
        ![formula](../doc/session1/formula.png)

   - Finally, the code must display at the screen the decoded values.